Over A Million Pakistani University Students Enrolled in STEM Fields

 Pakistan Higher Education Admission and Graduation Statistics.
 Source: HEC |

 In absolute terms, Pakistan probably ranks among the top dozen or so nations producing university graduates in STEM and IT fields.
 However, the country lags significantly behind its lower middle income peers in terms of percentage of students enrolled in universities.
 Only 12% of young people in the 18-25 age group are currently enrolled in higher education institutions.
 This is about half of the 25% average for South Asia.
-The data from the Word Bank shows that the higher education enrollment rate was extremely low in Pakistan until 2000 when late President Musharraf decided to significantly boost investment in building universities and hire faculty to rapidly increase access to higher education in the country.
+The data from the World Bank shows that the higher education enrollment rate was extremely low in Pakistan until 2000 when late President Musharraf decided to significantly boost investment in building universities and hire faculty to rapidly increase access to higher education in the country.

 Tertiary Education Enrollment Rates.
 Source: World Bank |